mayday07/AR-Car-Game/README.md

 ## Steps To Run :

-1. Assets/21.apk Install this apk in your moblie.
+1. Navigate to Assets/21.apk.
+Install 21.apk in your android device.
 2. Take a print of target-Image.jpg
 3. Run the application and point your device camera towards the image.